-As its name suggests, the Source Module is located at the very beginning of Kontakt's signal flow and acts as the source of all audio signals.
+As its name suggests, the Source Module is located at the very beginning of KONTAKT's signal flow and acts as the source of all audio signals.
 It provides access to the underlying sample playback engine, and as such can't be removed from an Instrument.
-It operates in one of ten playback modes, all of which are optimized for handling different audio material:
+It operates in one of six playback modes, all of which are optimized for handling different audio material:

-- Sampler: This is a traditional sample playback engine that keeps all sample data in your computer's RAM. - DFD (Direct from Disk): This is a high-performance solution for streaming samples from disk in real-time. - Tone Machine: In this mode, you can change the pitch and formants of your sounds independently from the playback speed. - Time Machine 1, Time Machine 2, and Time Machine Pro: These playback modes allow you to compress and stretch your Samples in real-time, while leaving their pitch unaffected. - Beat Machine: This mode handles rhythmic samples (such as drum loops) that have been "sliced", making them fit your song tempo. - Wavetable: This mode enables wavetable synthesis, turning every zone in a given group into a separate wavetable oscillator. - S1200 Machine and MP60 Machine: These are the two "vintage machine" modes.
-They emulate two classic samplers of the 80s, degrading the playback quality of the sample and changing how Kontakt changes the pitch and basic handling of the sample playback engine.
+- Sampler: This is a traditional sample playback engine that keeps all sample data in your computer's RAM. - DFD (Direct from Disk): This is a high-performance solution for streaming samples from disk in real-time - Tone Machine: In this mode, you can change the pitch and formants of your sounds independently from the playback speed. - Time Machine, Time Machine II, and Time Machine Pro: These playback modes allow you to compress and stretch your Samples in real-time, while leaving their pitch unaffected. - Beat Machine: This mode handles rhythmic samples (such as drum loops) that have been "sliced", making them fit your song tempo.